 Proposals must demonstrate they do not adversely impact on the environmental quality of North Ayrshire by way of adverse impact on soils, water, air, population, human health, cultural heritage, material assets, climatic factors, landscape and biodiversity (flora and fauna).
-Proposals may require to be the subject of a separate strategic environmental assessment.
+Proposals may require to be the subject of an environmental impact assessment.